First Look: InterSystems Products in Containers

-For the full documentation on Docker containers and InterSystems IRIS, see Running InterSystems Products in Containers, as well as the “ICM Overview” chapter of the InterSystems Cloud Manager Guide.
-The section Learn More About InterSystems IRIS and Docker Containers provides links to additional sources.
+For the full documentation on Docker containers and InterSystems IRIS, see Running InterSystems Products in ContainersOpens in a new window, as well as the “ICM OverviewOpens in a new window” chapter of the InterSystems Cloud Manager Guide.
+The section Learn More About InterSystems IRIS in Containers provides links to additional sources.

 Containers bring all of the following benefits: